Flashky/learn-unity/Physics-2D.md

 - A Rigidbody which allows the sprite to be simulated by forces.
 - A Collider which allows the sprite to collide with other objects.
-- A Physics Material 2D asset which will allow the colliders to apply bounces and friction.
+- A Physics Material 2D asset which will allow the colliders to apply a behaviour (friction and bounciness) on collision.

 ## Adding a Rigidbody component